cockroachdb/pebble/README.md

 * Pacing of flushes vs compactions: Pebble smooths latency spikes caused by flushes and compactions by only flushing/compacting as fast as necessary to keep up with user writes.

+See the [Pebble vs RocksDB: Implementation Differences](docs/rocksdb.md) doc for more details on implementation differences.

 ## Pedigree